-The clocks have gone back, the nights are drawing in and temperatures have definitely dropped.
-In fact, we’ve had the heating on since September!
+The clocks will soon be going back, the nights are drawing in and temperatures have definitely dropped.
+In fact, we’ve had the heating on since the beginning of September!

 It’s at this time of year that the kitchen becomes the most important part of the home – particularly when it’s time to cook Christmas dinner!
 We are thinking about renovating our kitchen but it’s a big project and there’s so much to think about.

 If you’re already planning a kitchen, then you might well have spent a lot of time pondering the type of bespoke cabinetry or worktops you want.

 You might be considering splashback materials like perspex from Simply Plastics as well as the appliances you and your family will need to keep things running smoothly.